 His throat tightened.
 “No action of any kind.
 I have work to do.”
 Forman blanched.
 “No wonder your sense of humor is gone.
 A guy needs action.
 Too much congestion down there rots your brain.”

 “My brain is fine.”
 A facial muscle twitched, and he clamped his hand on top of it.
 “If I decide to accept your help, and that’s a big if, you have to tone it down several notches.
 We keep a low profile, understood?”

 Forman leaned closer and spoke confidentially behind his hand.
 “So I’m in like Flynn?”

 Zeke looked away.
-A stiff breeze swept across the ferry landing.
+An ocean breeze swept across the ferry landing.
 The warm, salt air bathed him with a sense of the inevitable, much like the landward march of seawater.
 With every inch the sea took, the water came closer to human structures and drowned the salt marsh that fed the bottom of the food chain.

 With a sigh, he resigned himself to the inevitable.
 “We’ll try this for a few days,” he said.
 “Nothing permanent, mind you.
 This is a trial basis.”

 “Cool.”
 Forman puffed out his chest.
 “I’ve never been on an island before.”

 “We’ll be working around the clock.
 This is no R&R gig.”

 “Dr. Z, you said gig!
 There’s some fun in you after all.”

 Zeke sighed.
 “What are your recharge requirements?”